Win exciting prizes! Participate in Scavenger Hunt

 Do you like playing video games?
 Are you a master of Minecraft?
 Learn how you can take your gaming skills and apply them to various aviation, engineering, and artistic concepts by competing in the FAA Airport Design Challenge!
 During this session, the FAA STEM Aviation and Space Education team will discuss how students can design virtual airports in Minecraft based on guidance from FAA aerospace and engineering experts!

-How Human Factors Research Contributes to Safety by Dr. Chanda Sanders.
+How Human Factors Research Contributes to Safety by Dr. Julia Beckel, Civil Aerospace Medical Institute (CAMI).

-Oversight Insight: A Candid Conversation on Avenues into Aviation by LaDonna Stanley, Barrington Goldson, Mikosha Phoenix, Te'Var Malone, MarQuisia Whorley, Cherise Ojo, Jonathan Gray.
+Oversight Insight: A Candid Conversation on Avenues into Aviation by LaDonna Stanley, Kendrick Crawford, Mikosha Phoenix, Lynette Jamison, MarQuisia Whorley, Cherise Ojo.

 Join us for a candid conversation on safety oversight of the National Airspace System.
 You will hear panelists share candid experiences on their pathways into aviation and safety oversight.